 Load lifters are adjustable straps that attach the shoulder straps to the top section of the pack.
 They are used to pull the weight of the top half of your pack toward your torso.
 This helps to stabilize the load and center it over your hips.

 You can adjust the load-lifter straps throughout the day to shift how the weight is dispersed onto your body.
 Loosening these straps will cause the pack to fall back and load more onto your hips, which will give your shoulders a break if they’re getting sore.
-By tightening the straps, you do the opposite, shifting more weight onto your hips instead of your shoulders.
+By tightening the straps, you do the opposite, shifting more weight onto your shoulders instead of your hips.

 These loop around your shoulders and support, in a well-fitted pack, around 20-25% of the weight.
 The most comfortable shoulder straps are wide and well-padded.
 Thin shoulder straps will dig into your skin and be uncomfortable, so look for straps that are 2.5-3” wide with plenty of padding.

 Shoulder Strap Adjuster